uptechteam/ios-cookbook/7-1-ui-in-code.md

 - Define consistent order of constraint addition and follow it.
 The constraints to position are: top, leading, trailing, bottom;
 centerY, centerX;
 height, width.
+- Never use left and right anchors, because when iOS language changes from left-to-right to right-to-left, your layour won't change.
+With leading and trailing anchors UI will be flipped horizontally, as it should.
 - Use custom wrappers for subview addition and insert:

 ```swift